Rahul Easwar

-Rahul, who is a frequent participant in public debates, took part in a discussion with ex-Muslim Liyakkathali on slavery in Islam on 23 August 2025.

-Rahul Easwar is an Indian public policy commentator, philosophy author, advocate and activist from Kerala.
+Rahul Easwar is an Indian social commentator, activist, advocate, and author of philosophy from Kerala.

-Personal life and education
+Early life

 Rahul Easwar was born in Kerala, to Easwaran Namboothiri and Mallika into a Malayali Nambudiri Brahmin family.
+He is also the grandson of Kandararu Maheshwararu, who was the senior priest of the Sabarimala Temple.

+Work

+Rahul representing Islam debating with ex-Muslim activist Liyakkathali C. M. on slavery in Islam, 2025.

-He is also the grandson of Kandararu Maheshwararu, who was the Senior Supreme priest of the Sabarimala temple.
-His wife, Deepa (née Deepa Vijayan Pillai), is from a Nair family.
-He is an executive member of the Munnokka Samudaya Samrakshana Munnani and the secretary of the Hindu Parliament.
+He is an executive member of the Munnokka Samudaya Samrakshana Munnani (Forward Caste Protection Front) and the secretary of the Hindu Parliament.
 Easwar was selected as the Flag Ambassador of the Mahatma Gandhi National Foundation which aims to achieve National integration.

 Easwar proposed a Commission for Men on the lines of the Commission for Women and Youth Commission.

 He is a ubiquitous presence on Malayalam regional TV News channels and National Indian TV news Channels, often being described as a "right-wing political activist".
-He has participated in more than 2700 TV debates across global, national and regional channels like BBC, CNN, Republic, Times Now, NDTV, India Today, Zee, Asianet, Manorama and Mathrubhumi.
+He has participated in more than 3100 TV debates across global, national and regional channels like BBC, CNN, Republic, Times Now, NDTV, India Today, Zee, Asianet, Manorama and Mathrubhumi.

 He was the winner of Malayalee House, an adaptation of the reality television show Big Brother.
 He has given talks at TEDxIIM, TEDxSRM and TEDxNMIMS.

+Personal life

+Rahul is married to Deepa (née Deepa Vijayan Pillai), who is from a Nair family.
+They have two children.